TheLens/citysalaries/README.md

 `export.sh`

 JOINs the two database tables before exporting the results as a new .csv file.
+Also exports departments.csv, employees.csv and positions.csv, which power the autocomplete dropdown menus.